-An outbreak of MenW is occurring in a broad area of central Australia, mostly affecting Aboriginal people in the Northern Territory (NT) and the northern part of South Australia (SA).
-MenACWY vaccination programs have commenced in certain areas of those jurisdictions.
+An outbreak of MenW is occurring in a broad area of central Australia, affecting Aboriginal people in the Northern Territory (NT) and the northern part of South Australia (SA).
+In addition, there have been cases of MenW in the Goldfields and Midwest regions since October 2017.
+MenACWY vaccination programs have commenced in certain areas of the NT and SA.
 Vaccination of people living in WA communities with close links to the affected communities in NT and SA will help to protect them from meningococcal disease.